-Permanent Alopecia / Hair Loss Cases Reviewed Nationwide
+Permanent Alopecia / Hair Loss Lawsuits Reviewed Nationwide

 The product liability lawyers at Saiontz & Kirk, P.A. are reviewing potential Taxotere lawsuits for individuals who have suffered permanent hair loss, known as alopecia, which may continue for years after chemotherapy treatment that involved the use of this breast cancer drug.